brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 # {data-background-image="static/lowhanging_fruit.jpg"}

 ::: notes
-- So, we have our status quo, we have defined our 'desired state'
+- So, we have our status quo, we have our 'desired state'
 - How do we start actually doing this?
-- Start with the low hanging fruits
+- Start with the low hanging fruits, your own team.
-- Usually this means smaller teams, with less legacy
+- Then smaller, newer teams with less legacy
-- Usually they have less automation, maybe never even deployed to production
+- Usually they have less automation in place, maybe never even deployed to production?
-- Often happy to get help, as they tend to be stretched for resources
+- They are often happy to get help, as they tend to be stretched for resources
 :::

 ---